bonsai-rx/bonsai-rx.github.io/_docs/05-observables.md

 ## Marble diagrams

 To understand how this example works, however, we need to know not only the network of connections -- who follows who -- but also the rules used by each operator to generate notifications.
 Specifically, for each operator we need to know exactly *what* notifications are sent out, and *when*.
-In order to analyse the behavior and dynamics of individual nodes, we use a different representation called a marble diagram.
+In order to analyse the behaviour and dynamics of individual nodes, we use a different representation called a marble diagram.
 An example marble diagram for the `Grayscale` operation is shown below.

 ![Grayscale operator](/assets/images/grayscale.svg)